The 100 Greatest Songs of the 21st Century... So Far (Ranked by Martin Canine)

 Album: Fantastic 4 - The Album (compilation)

 Often, great movies and great soundtracks go hand in hand.
 In this case, the theme song outdoes the mediocre film it originates from by universes.
-Former Evanescence guitarist Ben Moody wrote the angsty ballad about a woman feeling suppressed, that will ultimately demonstrate her power to the world, and also performed a part of it, but the spotlight belongs to Anastacia’s gripping voice that seems to contain every bit of feeling she sings about.
+Former Evanescence guitarist Ben Moody wrote the angsty ballad about a woman feeling suppressed, who will ultimately demonstrate her power to the world, and also performed part of it.
+However, the spotlight belongs to Anastacia's gripping voice, which seems to embody every bit of the emotion she sings about.

 Year: 2005